Big Cities Health Inventory FAQs

 Q: What information is included on the platform?

-A: The platform contains over 17,000 data points on different health indicators for the 28 BCHC member cities.
-It has more than 50 health, socio-economic, and demographic indicators across 11 categories.
+A: The platform contains over 30,000 data points on different health indicators from 30 BCHC member cities.
 It is a standardized data collection hub that allows for comparability of health indicators across city jurisdictions.

 Q: What is the goal or purpose of this data collection and platform?